Service Animal Practices

-Employees, other than Center for Educational Access (CEA) staff, are not to approach an individual with questions about whether a dog is a service animal.
+Employees, other than Disability Support Services (DSS) staff, are not to approach an individual with questions about whether a dog is a service animal.
 Service dogs may not necessarily be wearing a vest, have an ID, or be leashed, and it may not be obvious that the person with the dog is an individual with a disability.

-Questions and concerns should be addressed by contacting CEA.
+Questions and concerns should be addressed by contacting DSS.